Glasgow Wine Edinburgh Menu

 The Committee

-The IWSS is run by committee.
+The IWSS is run by a committee.
 All posts on the committee are re-elected each year.

 The Institute has been able to attract Presidents from many of the leading companies in the Scottish Wine and Spirit Trade.
 We remain indebted to them for their hard work over the years.